rust-lang/keyword-generics-initiative/updates/progress-report-february-2023.md

 ```

 Just like with `?async` traits, `?const` traits would also need to be labeled as
-such when used in a bound.
+`?const` when used as a bound.
 This is important to surface at the trait level,
 because it's allowed to pass non-const bounds to maybe-const functions, as long
 as no trait methods are called in the function body.
 This means we need to
 distinguish between "never-const" and "maybe-const".